ya-galyuk/ya-galyuk/README.md

 # Hi there 👋

 ## About me

-I’m a developer who is interested in more than just code.
+A developer who is interested in more than just code.
+Gained exciting experience working on a startup project where I developed a learning management system with a team of twelve members.
+Coordinated the work of a three-person team.
+Interest in a full-service product that improves or simplifies life.

-🔻 I have experience:
-- development of start-up projects (12 participants), LMS
-- in planning, discussing and implementing new functionality
-- coordinate a team of three

-🔻 Interested in:
-- full-cycle of product development
-- projects that improve or simplify life

 ## Technologies